 How Smart Suggestions Work

-When you add or edit a product, Stuffolio checks the category
+When you add or edit an item, Stuffolio checks the category

 If maintenance presets exist for that category, a suggestion appears